Manikarnika Ghat, Varanasi, India

 • Sunset Boat Tour

-This 2-day itinerary for Varanasi is jam-packed and you could easily turn it into a 3-day Varanasi itinerary for those who want to take things at a slower pace.
+This 2-day itinerary for Varanasi is jam-packed, and you could easily turn it into a 3-day Varanasi itinerary for those who want to take things at a slower pace.

 Day 1

-Stop 1 – Sunrise Boat Tour
+Stop 1 โ€“ Sunrise Boat Tour

 Stop 1 on Day 1 of this Varanasi itinerary will see you going on a beautiful sunrise boat tour along the river Ganges.
-Head down to the banks of Assi Ghat just before sunrise where you will find plenty of boats looking for customers.
+Head down to the banks of Assi Ghat just before sunrise, where you will find plenty of boats looking for customers.

-For the ultimate river experience, I recommend hiring a row boat as it’s a lot more peaceful and calming than a powered boat.
+For the ultimate river experience, I recommend hiring a rowboat as itโ€™s a lot more peaceful and calming than a powered boat.
 The price of a boat ride will normally depend on how far you want to go down the river.

 I would suggest asking the coxswain to take you all the way down to Manikarnika Ghat and back.
 Manikarnika Ghat is the main ghat where the famous open-air cremations take place in Varanasi

-The cremations happen 24/7 and I think it’s important to see this ghat both during the day and at night for a juxtaposed view.
-If you are someone who likes to prepare ahead of time then I would suggest booking this tour
+The cremations happen 24/7, and I think itโ€™s important to see this ghat both during the day and at night for a juxtaposed view.

-Stop 2 – Riverwalk along the Ganges
+Stop 2 โ€“ Riverwalk along the Ganges

-After your sunrise boat tour ends, it will still be fairly early in the morning so you might decide to head back to your accommodation for a bit or grab an early breakfast.
+After your sunrise boat tour ends, it will still be fairly early in the morning, so you might decide to head back to your accommodation for a bit or grab an early breakfast.

 Walking along the different ghats was actually my favourite thing to do in Varanasi.
 The vibrant atmosphere along the river will engage all your senses, making it a perfect experience for those who enjoy people-watching.